2024 Occultations by Special Main-Belt Asteroids - Updated 2024 June 28

 suggests that the asteroid might be binary and gives links to details

 of his observation and analysis.
-He found a good occultation of an
+He also made rotational light-curve

-11.0-mag. star on Mar.
-26 at 1.4h UT visible from a path passing from
+good occultation of an 11.0-mag. star on Mar.
+26 at 1.4h UT visible

-Dallas to just north of Miami (as far as we know, that event was not
+from a path passing from Dallas to just north of Miami (as far as we know,

 stars brighter than mag.
 16 that will occur during the rest of 2024, but